OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 > To resolve the problem, select **Download Full Items**.
 > Depending on your connection type, you may want to uncheck **On Slow Connections Download Only Headers** .

-You may want to uncheck **On Slow Connections Download Only Headers** depending on your connection type.

 ## Submit feedback